 Keep records of any work you missed due to your injury.
 If you are unable to work and pay your bills, these expenses should be included in the compensation amount.
 An injury can drastically alter your life, and it’s important to take into account any financial burden that is put on you because of it.

 If a person’s life is drastically changed due to an injury, there may be a larger compensation.
-Some people can never function the same as before after an accident, so they must receive money to cover this burden.
+Some people can never function the same after an accident, so they must receive money to cover this burden.

 In this period, the plaintiff’s attorney may hold depositions to help gather information from the other party.
 In a deposition, the attorney will ask the defendant a series of questions relating to the event.
 Testimonies given in a deposition can be used as evidence in court.

 In this timeframe, the plaintiff can share documents of expenses with the defendant.
-This will show that the plaintiff is owed at least the amount of their expenses.
+This will show the plaintiff is owed at least the amount of their expenses.
 Each attorney can also ask for medical records and police reports relating to the incident.